robstewart57/rdf4h/docs/index.md

   addPrefixMappings :: RDF a -> PrefixMappings -> Bool -> RDF a
   empty             :: RDF a
   mkRdf             :: Triples -> Maybe BaseUrl -> PrefixMappings -> RDF a
+  addTriple         :: RDF a -> Triple -> RDF a
+  removeTriple      :: RDF a -> Triple -> RDF a
   triplesOf         :: RDF a -> Triples
   uniqTriplesOf     :: RDF a -> Triples
   select            :: RDF a -> NodeSelector -> NodeSelector -> NodeSelector -> Triples